Discover what you are naturally good at

 Independence is the ability to think and act without relying on others.
 This skill is important for self-sufficiency and confidence.

-Tip: Set small, achievable goals to gradually increase your independence.
+Tip: Set small, achievable goals that will gradually increase your independence.

 Resilience